candle care 101

 Recycle the jar

 All of our candle jars are made of glass.
 You can easily clean out the jars to use them for storing various items.
 Our lidded candle jars are especially great in the pantry!
 So how do you get the glass jars clean without playing around with melted wax?
 Easy!
 Place the candle jar in the freezer for a few hours.
-For the square jars just turn them upside down on a paper towel and give it a light tap on the counter and it will pop right out.
-For the lidded jar, because there is a small lip you may have to break the wax with a spoon or knife to help it out.
+For our new bamboo lidded just turn them upside down on a paper towel and give it a light tap on the counter and it will pop right out.
+For the metal lidded jar, because there is a small lip you may have to break the wax with a spoon or knife to help it out.
 Next use hot, soapy water to remove the leftover wax, pop out the wick tab.
 The labels are easy to remove.
 Just wet them down and add hot water to the jar.
 They peel off quite easily.
 You can then wash the jar by hand or place it in the dishwasher.
 Another great option is placing the candle jar in a low oven until all the wax melts, pouring it out and popping it into the dishwasher!
+Don't forget we have Candle Refills and Drop ins available so you can pick a new scent every time or stock up on your favourite!